|Management Approach||We believe that our success is directly linked to the communities we serve.|

 We use a variety of collaborative processes and events to help plan and implement energy-related projects.

 An example is our ongoing work to proactively manage water resources through engagement with a wide range of stakeholders.
-See Water: A limited resource in our Sustainability Report for a discussion of our collaborative approach to water and watershed management.
+See Preserving And Protecting Water Resources in our Sustainability Report for a discussion of our collaborative approach to water and watershed management.

 Some of our affiliations are listed on our website, but there are many more at regional, state and local levels.

 Also, please see indicator EU10 for a brief discussion of our integrated resource planning process.

 |EU20||Management of displacement impacts||We avoid displacement of anyone to the extent feasible by careful planning during the siting phases of major projects.
 If displacement is unavoidable, we make fair compensation for any property transaction.|

 |EU21||Contingency planning for emergencies and recovery plans||We have internal teams responsible for emergency preparedness and response.
 Operations groups engage in emergency and disaster response drills and planning.
 See more on our many programs to ensure safety and emergency preparedness.|